May 20, 2019

 Flexible and remote work options can reduce barriers to sustainable military spouse employment

-Boulder, CO, May 20, 2019 – The unemployment rate among military spouses is 16%, more than four times higher than the civilian unemployment rate.
+BOULDER, CO – The unemployment rate among military spouses is 16%, more than four times higher than the civilian unemployment rate.
 According to a FlexJobs and Blue Star Families survey of more than 500 military spouses, nearly half (46%) of military spouses have felt discriminated against in their job search because they are military spouses.
 Not surprisingly then, 50 percent have also tried to hide the fact that they are military spouses from prospective employers during their job search.

 “Military spouses face many unique challenges in maintaining and growing their professional careers, but flexible work arrangements can significantly improve their access to job opportunities,” said Sara Sutton, Founder and CEO of FlexJobs.
 “Military spouses need support and viable job options.
 Remote work in particular can help bridge the gap for this group of valuable, talented, qualified professionals whose lives, because of their commitment to our country, do not necessarily fit within the traditional workplace model,” Sutton concluded.

 These findings are reported during May, which is National Military Appreciation Month.
 Other highlights include:

 91% of military spouses say being a military spouse has had a negative impact on their career

 Because of the difficulties associated with finding sustainable employment as a military spouse, 56% say at some point they have stopped trying to find a job

 65% of military spouses have felt like they had no choice but to leave a job because it did not have work flexibility